 Cartagena has traditionally been the number one holiday destination for the locals of Colombia who are attracted by the beaches and the holiday like pace of life that Cartagena offers.
 From Bocagrande in the west through to Las Americas in the east the beachfront is littered with high rise hotels and holiday apartments.

-More recently Cartagena has been blossoming as one of the most important destinations for tourists in Colombia who arrive not only by land and air but also on large cruise liners depositing thousands of tourists into the small port town.
 With this foreign tourism has come additional investment in the preservation of the historic city center and the renovation of run down properties transforming them into trendy restaurants, galleries, quaint backpacker hostels, boutique hotels through to spectacular 5 star designer hotels.
 In Cartagena there is something for everyone’s budget.

 The historic city center: